partconsole/CS-Java/JavaOverview.md

 # school-java
 slim and java projects

+Transition from Python to Java
-Introduces Java as the primary language, transitioning from Python Emphasizes object-oriented programming and analysis Reviews foundational Java concepts to get students up to speed
+Emphasizes object-oriented programming and analysis Reviews foundational Java concepts

 Covers:
 Algorithm efficiency and analysis